I love sports and particularly enjoy watching NFL, NHL, NBA, and MLB.

 The NFL offers four downs for a team to advance the ball 10 yards.
 The CFL only offers three downs.
 Supporters of the CFL say that this, along with other rule differences, creates a more exciting game to watch.

 Three downs were actually the norm for football in the early days of the sport.
 Football was created in the 19th century and was very similar to the sport that inspired it, rugby.
 Downs were implemented to prevent the stalling of the possession of the ball.
 Three downs were the initial standard, but Americans added a fourth down in 1912.
 There were talks in Canada about adding the fourth down, but the start of World War I halted all professional games for two years.
 When games began to be played again, discussions on changing the rules did not continue.

 The rules in the CFL actually creates a scenario where three downs can help balance a game more evenly between offense and defense.
 The CFL requires that the defensive team is one yard away from the line of scrimmage; in the NFL, the defense can get right on the line.
 This allows running plays to be more effective in the CFL since they have more space to react to the defense.
 This, combined with a larger field, can create an advantage for the offense.
 Having only three downs offers some leverage to the defense.

 5. Time Rules and Timeouts

-- In American football, each team has three timeouts per half and at the players receive a two-minute warning given at the end of each half.
+- In American football, each team has three timeouts per half.
+There is also a two-minute warning given at the end of each half.

-- Both the two- and three-minute warnings automatically stop the clock after each play without charging a time out to either team.
+- Both the two and three-minute warnings automatically stop the clock after each play without charging a time out to either team.

-Another difference is the play clock:
+Another difference is the play clock.